iCliniq Logo

 What Are Lysosomal Storage Diseases?

 Lysosomal storage diseases (LSDs) are metabolic diseases caused by single gene defects.
-Enzymes defects account for the incidence of nearly 70 percent of lysosomal storage diseases (LSDs), and the rest occur due to defects in proteins or enzyme activators.
-Lysosomes are found inside the cells, containing hydrolytic enzymes that can digest large molecules into fragments.
+Enzyme defects account for the incidence of nearly 70 percent of lysosomal storage diseases (LSDs), and the rest occur due to defects in proteins or enzyme activators.
+Lysosomes inside the cells contain hydrolytic enzymes that can digest large molecules into fragments.
 This unique function of lysosomes requires several enzymes.
 Therefore, the defective functioning of any of these enzymes results in the accumulation of large molecules within the cell and cell damage.
 Similar to other genetic disorders, lysosomal storage diseases are inherited from parents to their children.
 Therefore, it mainly affects children and results in serious complications.

 What Are the Etiological Factors Responsible for Lysosomal Storage Diseases?

-Genetic mutations involving the genes encoding for lysosomal enzymes are the primary cause of lysosomal storage diseases (LSDs).
-Mutations produce defective enzymes and result in altered lysosomal functioning and cellular damage.
-In some individuals, enzyme activation, membrane proteins, and membrane transportation defects can cause lysosomal storage diseases.
+The main cause of LSDs is the mutation in genes encoding for lysosomal proteins.
+This leads to the generation of defective enzymes resulting in lysosome dysfunction and cellular damage.
 Most lysosomal storage diseases (LSDs) have an autosomal recessive type of inheritance.
 Recessive genetic disorders occur when the child inherits the same faulty abnormal gene for the trait from each parent.
 If the child receives only one abnormal gene, they are considered a disease carrier.

 What Are the Different Types of Lysosomal Storage Diseases?

 Lysosomal storage diseases (LSDs) are classified based on the accumulated substrates in the body.
-It can be divided into lipid storage diseases, glycoprotein storage diseases, mucopolysaccharidoses, and mucolipidosis.
-Lysosomal storage diseases include more than 70 diseases identified and named based on the enzyme defect, substance accumulated, or scientist identified.
+They can be divided into lipid storage diseases, glycoprotein storage diseases, mucopolysaccharidoses, and mucolipidosis.
+More than 70 diseases have been identified and named based on the enzyme defect, substance accumulated, or scientist identified.

 It consists of the following.